Pakistani president congratulates Ilham Aliyev | News.az

 Pakistani president congratulates Ilham Aliyev

-President of the Islamic Republic of Pakistan Mamnoon Hussain has sent a letter to Azerbaijani President Ilham Aliyev, APA reported.
+President of the Islamic Republic of Pakistan Mamnoon Hussain has sent a congratulatory letter to Azerbaijani President Ilham Aliyev.

+“On behalf of the Government and people of Pakistan, I would like to convey sincere and warm wishes on the occasion of the 25th anniversary of the establishment of diplomatic relations between our two countries,” Mamnoon Hussain said, according to Trend.

+“Our two countries are bound together with warm historical, religious, and cultural ties.
+Pakistan is committed to further enhancing its cooperation within the political, cultural, energy and defense fields.”

 News.Az